To-Fujita/ChatBot_with_ParlAI/README.md

 - Python-Aiml: pip install python-aiml or pip install aiml
 - Flask: pip install Flask

 If you use the "requirements.txt" of downloaded "Parlai", please delete the line of "sh==1.12.14".
-Because the module of "sh==1.12.14" is for the Linax.
+Because the module of "sh==1.12.14" is for the Linux.

 ### 4-2.
 Confirm to work some agents/models in ParlAI
 If you finished the preparation above, please confirm to work some agents/models in ParlAI.